How to draw your very own cartoon images, also known as 'grabpics' using Paint Shop Pro (versions 5-7).

-This tutorial will teach you how to make your own cartoon pictures, sometimes called "grabpics", in Paint Shop Pro, Version 5 or later.
+This tutorial will teach you how to make your own cartoon pictures, sometimes called “grabpics”, using an image editor.
+Using this method they come out totally clean and high quality.

 2. Cut off the excess (using the crop tool), increase the brightness and decrease the contrast [Shift+B].
 Change the brightness to about 50 and the contrast to -30.
 This makes the drawing stage much much easier.